mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > representing one attribute.
 The coordinates of an object in this space
 > are uniquely specified by its values, one for each attribute.

-The authors continue in the Raynet paper:
+The authors continue in the Raynet paper, where they pursue an approximation of the Voronoi structure:

 #### 2007: ["Peer to peer multidimensional overlays: approximating complex structures"](https://hal.inria.fr/inria-00164667/file/RR-6248.pdf)

-> To achieve a structure that permits nearest neighbour and range queries
-> possibilities, peers having close attribute values should be linked to each
-> other in the overlay. [...]
-This property ensures that a greedy routing
-> process always succeeds, since the distance to the destination point is
-> reduced at each step during the query propagation process.
-A structure that
-> ensures this property is the Delaunay graph, which is the dual of the Voronoï
-> diagram.
+> [We] propose the design and evaluation of RayNet, a weakly structured overlay
+> network, achieving an approximation of a Voronoï tessellation.
+Following the
+> generic approximation method [using Monte-Carlo], each peer in RayNet relies
+> on an epidemic-based protocol to discover its neighbours.
+Using such
+> a protocol, the quality of the estimation gradually improves to eventually
+> achieve a close approximation of a Voronoï tessellation. [...]
+Each peer in
+> RayNet also maintains a set of long-range links (also called shortcuts) to
+> implement a small-world topology.
+Efficient (poly-logarithmic) routing in
+> RayNet is achieved by choosing the shortcuts according to a distribution
+> advocated by Kleinberg.
+Both links are created by gossip-based protocols.

-I found these two papers by the next paper (which is actually by the authors of the HNSW paper) from their own origins summary:
+I found these two papers by the next paper (which is actually by the authors of the HNSW paper) from their own origins summary which leaves out the gossip-based aspect:

 > The first structure for solving ANN in $$E^d$$ with topology of small
 > world networks is Raynet.
 It is an extension of earlier work by the same